 If you have one, a camera (phone with camera is sufficient)

-Some money for entrance to the Design Museum on Wednesday 5th August.
+Some money for entrance to Temporary Exhibition (optional) at the Design Museum on Wednesday 17th / 31st August.
 This will be no more than £10.

 Please note that most materials needed for the short courses are available at the Chelsea College of Arts' Art Shop.
 Please contact the Art Shop directly for opening hours and availability.